bretth/woven/docs/commands.rst

 The deploy command does the following:

-1. For your first deployment it will deploy your sqlite database
+1. For your first deployment it will deploy your development sqlite database (if it exists)
-2. Create a virtualenv for the project version
+2. Create a virtualenv for the distribution version
 3. Install django.
-By default it will install the development version.
-You can set a pip requirements string DJANGO_REQUIREMENT in your settings.py if you want svn trunk or some other specific version
+By default it will install the local version.
+You can set a pip requirements string DJANGO_REQUIREMENT in your settings.py if you want svn trunk or some other specific version.
 4. Install dependencies from one or more requirement req* files. eg. req, requirements.txt etc. If one doesn't exist then it will create one locally and add woven in it by default.
-5. Creates a local sitesettings folder and a settings file for your server [domain].py if it doesn't already exist.
-You can see how woven lays out your project on the server in the sitesettings file.
+5. Creates a local sitesettings folder and a settings file for your server settings.py if it doesn't already exist.
+You can see how woven lays out your project on the server in the sitesettings\settings.py file.
 6. Deploys your project to the virtualenv on the server
 7. Deploys your root (shortest path) TEMPLATE_DIR into a templates directory on the server.
 8. Deploys admin media or STATIC_ROOT setting (if you use django-staticfiles) into a virtualenv static directory.
 9. Deploys anything at MEDIA_ROOT into a non-virtualenv public directory.
-10. Deploys your domain wsgi file into a virtualenv wsgi directory as [domain].wsgi
+10. Deploys your wsgi file into a virtualenv wsgi directory as settings.wsgi
 11. Renders your apache and nginx templates and deploys them into the sites-available with the version in the name.
 12. Stops the webservices
 13. Syncs the database